kmyuhkyuk/GamePanelHUD/README.md

 Create Screen Panel HUD In Raid

 ## How build the source
-1. Dowload or Clone the branch
+1. Clone master branch
-2. Visual Studio open GamePanelHUDBuild.sln
+2. Open GamePanelHUD.sln with Visual Studio
-3. using project need dll
+3. References dll required by project
-4. build GamePanelHUD.dll to bin\Debug
+5. Build GamePanelHUDCore and other modules (Ignore *Build* project)